Laidlaw/restfest2014/slides/kimono.md

-##  Kimono
+##  Solution 2: Visualization Tools

-This is a new Markdown slide
+Kimono is a great educational tool.